nvim-neorg/neorg/README.md

   - A foundation for developers to make their own extensions to the plugin and interface with other parts of user-contibuted code, known as modules (more info below)
   - A full on competitor to emacs's org-mode
  ### What this project isn't
-  - **An org-mode clone** - this project does not plan on recreating or cloning org mode in neovim.
+  - **An org-mode clone** - this project does not plan on fully cloning org mode in neovim.
 Rather, the goal of this repo is to take concepts from other organizational tools and reimagine them for the great text editor that neovim is.
 Expect a bit of familiarity but also a lot of changes, things tailored to the vim philosophy.

 ---
 # Installation